pal-ayan/etherscan/README.md

 ## Overview

-Implementations of all free api endpoints in python as a typer application
+Implementations of all free api endpoints as a python package